AlirezaXdehghan/AlirezaXdehghan/README.md

 ### Ciao!
 I'm Alireza 👋

-I'm an alumnus of the University of Padua[University of Padua](https://unipd.it), I know lots of unusual stuff which come in handy in absurd situations; but the PG-13 ones are my IT knowledge, OSINT and programming; the last one has been accompanied by fidgeting with ML models lately.
+I'm an alumnus of the [University of Padua](https://unipd.it), I know lots of unusual stuff which come in handy in absurd situations; but the PG-13 ones are my IT knowledge, OSINT and programming; the last one has been accompanied by fidgeting with ML models lately.
 I like wasting my time with algorithmic trading too.

 **My interests**: